JoeskiG/lodmand-downloader/README.md

 Now, all you have to do is click Download on the file of the mod you want to download and it should start downloading.
 Once finished, the download button should turn green.
 The mod should then appear in the mods folder you set before.
 ![image](https://github.com/JoeskiG/lodmand-downloader/assets/115059273/f1fdbc55-b1c3-464b-ade6-ef40c9a041e0)

 It is possible for the mod download to fail.
 If this is the case, try closing the app and opening it again and downloading again.
-If that doesn't work, contact me on Discord: localhost#3302
+If that doesn't work, create an issue in the Issues tab of this repository.